Zahir al-Umar: Confrontations and respite with Damascus

 In September 1742, Sulayman Pasha besieged Tiberias for ninety days, with unprecedented orders from Constantinople to execute Zahir.
 The latter proclaimed his loyalty to the Ottoman sultan, but failed to sway Sulayman Pasha during ensuing negotiations.
 When Sulayman Pasha lifted the siege to lead the Hajj caravan, Zahir marshaled French mercantile partners in Acre and Jewish allies in Tiberias to lobby the authorities in Constantinople.
 His efforts to sway the government failed and Sulayman Pasha resumed the operation after his return to Damascus in July 1743.
 He died suddenly in August on the outskirts of Tiberias, and Zahir used the opportunity to assault his camp and capture its weapons and goods.

 Sulayman Pasha's successor, his nephew As'ad Pasha al-Azm, relented from further action against Zahir.
-The following fourteen years were characterized by peace between Zahir and Damascus, partly because As'ad Pasha was dissuaded by his brother's unsuccessful experience and occupied with domestic affairs.
+The following fourteen years were characterized by peace between Zahir and Damascus, partly because As'ad Pasha was dissuaded by his brother's unsuccessful experience and preoccupied with domestic affairs.
 In late 1757, the Banu Sakhr and Sardiyya tribes launched an assault on the Hajj caravan on its return to Syria.
 Thousands of Muslim pilgrims were killed in the raid, including Sultan Osman III's sister.
 The attack shocked the government, and discredited the governor of Damascus, Husayn Pasha ibn Makki, for failing to ward off the Bedouin.
 Husayn Pasha had replaced As'ad Pasha, and among his priorities were subduing Zahir.
 He lodged a complaint to the imperial government alleging Zahir's involvement in the raid.
 Zahir denied the allegation and pressed for an investigation into the assault.
 To earn the government's favor, he purchased the looted goods of the caravan from the Bedouin, including the decorated banners representing the Islamic prophet Muhammad and the sovereignty of the sultan, and restored them to Sultan Mustafa III (Osman III had died on 30 October).
 Husayn Pasha was replaced by Uthman Pasha al-Kurji in 1760.